-- Jasmine Grove School staff should recognise that children can abuse their peers.
-Jasmine Grove School should ensure their child protection policy includes procedures to minimise the risk of child-on-child abuse and sets out how allegations of child-on-child abuse will be investigated and dealt with.
+- Jasmine Grove staff should recognise that children are capable of abusing their peers.
+Jasmine Grove should ensure their pupil protection policy includes procedures to minimise the risk of pupil on pupil abuse and sets out how allegations of pupil on pupil abuse will be investigated and dealt with.
 The policy should reflect the different forms pupil on pupil abuse can take, make clear that abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
-It should be clear as to how victims of child-on-child abuse will be supported. - Child-on-child abuse can manifest itself in many ways.
-The department provides searching, screening and confiscation advice for schools.
+It should be clear as to how victims of pupil on pupil abuse will be supported. - Pupil on pupil abuse can manifest itself in many ways.
+The department provides searching screening and confiscation advice for schools.
 The UK Council for Pupil Internet Safety (UKCCIS) Education Group has recently published sexting advice for schools.
-Within Science, PSHE and RSHE teaching, students will be taught about child-on-child abuse, harmful sexual behaviours and how to seek help should they experience any form of abuse. - Jasmine Grove School staff should be vigilant and aware of potential of child-on-child abuse both in education and residential settings.
+Within Science, PSHE and RSHE teaching, students will be taught about pupil on pupil abuse, harmful sexual behaviours and how to seek help should they experience any form of abuse. - Jasmine Grove staff should be vigilant and aware of potential of pupil on pupil abuse both in education and residential settings.
 Reporting and recording of these incidents are essential in the continuing protection of all children and young people in our care.
-All Education staff will receive training and updates from the DSL and complete EDUCARE training on Harmful Sexual Behaviours.
+All Education staff will receive training and updates from the DSL and also complete EDUCARE training on Harmful Sexual Behaviours.